Tesla engineer explains how Drag Strip Moade works on a Model S/X Plaid (video)

 Tesla Model S Plaid especially has turned the drag racing scene upside down with its acceleration and consistent quarter-mile times even at a low state of charge (SoC).

-Model S Plaid has even been kicked out of dragstrips in the past for being too fast.
+In the past, Tesla Model S Plaid has even been kicked out of dragstrips for being too fast.
 For 0-60 times in under 2 seconds, some dragstrips require the car to have a parachute to bring it to a complete stop but Plaid does not need it.

 How to Launch Model S/X Plaid in Drag Strip Mode